(Disclosure: Some of the links below may be affiliate links)

 Another example is that most people want to save time on cleaning when they are working every day.
 I know many people who use a cleaning service each week to save time.
 I completely understand this.
 When you work at least 40 hours a week, you probably do not want to spend your time cleaning at home.
 The same is true for people using dry-cleaning services.

 You have to spend some money to earn some money.
-That means that some part of your salary is directly taken by these expenses.
+That means that these expenses directly take some part of your salary.
 In the end, you may earn less than you think.
 This is very important to know.